BigRoad ELD

 What Are The Key Features?

-FMCSA and Transport Canada certified logging of driver hours-of-service (HOS) via hardware connection
+FMCSA and Transport Canada certified logging of hours-of-service data via hardware connection

 How much does it cost?

-- Paid fleet management platform and hardware bundles
+- Paid subscription for fleet management and hardware-connected ELD services

 Who Built It?